vladfeigin/llm-agents-evaluation/README.md

 #### Automatic Evaluation Implementation

 Incorporate automatic evaluation into your project.
 The implementation depends on your flow.
-For conversational flows, another advanced model is typically needed for evaluation, the _judge_ model.
+For conversational flows, another advanced LLM model is typically needed for evaluation, the _judge_ model.
 The project in this repo uses the [Azure Evaluation SDK](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/develop/evaluate-sdk) and [Azure AI Foundry Evaluator Library](http://ai.azure.com/), which offers ready prompts specifically designed for evaluations.
 Integrate automatic evaluations into your CI/CD pipeline.
 Fail the build if metrics drop below predefined quality thresholds.

 #### Agent Configuration

 The core of the evaluation and monitoring process is the concept of **_Agent Configuration_** or **_Variant_**.
-For each Agent, a configuration file in YAML format is created, encompassing all essential settings such as prompts, LLM, model parameters, and more.
+For each Agent, a configuration file in YAML format is created, encompassing all essential settings such as prompts, LLM, model parameters, agent name, application name and more.
 Any update to this configuration file results in a new revision.
 During the evaluation of the Agents, or during their ongoing usage, the current Agent configuration revision is recorded in the logs and traces.
 This practice enables the comparison of evaluation metrics for each Agent for each configuration revision, facilitating the assessment of how specific configuration revisions impact their performance.
 It is important to note that logs and traces are collected and analyzed within Microsoft Fabric, however you can use other services for this purpose.

 Example of configuration file: